 Project: 70 Charlton opened its doors in 2017, although the building still has remaining inventory to sell.
-Designed by Extell, one of the best developers in Manhattan, the building has 92 residences between two buildings, one sits on Charlton and the other on Vandam Street.
+Designed by Extell, one of the best developers in the Manhattan real estate market, the building has 92 residences between two buildings, one sits on Charlton and the other on Vandam Street.
 A courtyard lies between them.
 The project was designed by Beyer Blinder Belle with modern interiors by Workshop/APD.
 The design of the building is brick and steel.
 The architect has taken cues from the neighborhood’s industrial roots with the use of brick and steel in its facade and large casement windows.

 Residences feature grey wash oak hardwood flooring, miele appliances, Kitchens come in polished high gloss white lacquer or natural cerused oak cabinetry.
 While there is a generous 20-year tax abatement in place at the building, the building sits on a land lease, a rarity in NYC.

 Amenities: For a boutique building, there are plenty of amenities, including saltwater pool, fitness center, among others.
 The building is a condop, a coop with condo rules.

 Available units: 18 apartments available, 800 square feet to 2,856 square feet, $1,399,000 to $5,999,000

 152 Elizabeth Street